RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Introduction

-To evaluate the performance of code translation tools, various benchmarks have been introduced~\cite{Zhu2022CoST,zhu2022xlcost,lachaux2020transcoder,lu2021codexglue,humanevalx,liu2024evalplus,puri2021codenet,ahmad2021avatar,yan2023codescope,yan2023codetransocean}.
+To evaluate the performance of code translation tools, various benchmarks have been introduced~\cite{Zhu2022CoST,zhu2022xlcost,lachaux2020transcoder,lu2021codexglue,humanevalx,puri2021codenet,ahmad2021avatar,yan2023codescope,yan2023codetransocean}.
 Based on translation granularity, current fine-grained code translation benchmarks can be classified into three levels~\cite{pan2024lost}: snippet-level, function-level, and file-level.
-Specifically, \textbf{snippet-level} code translation benchmarks, such as CoST~\cite{Zhu2022CoST}, XLCost~\cite{zhu2022xlcost}, typically refer to evaluating the translation of program segments, that are located between two consecutive code comments. \textbf{Function-level} code translation benchmarks, such as TransCoder-test~\cite{lachaux2020transcoder}, CodeXGlUE~\cite{lu2021codexglue}, HumanEval-X~\cite{humanevalx} and EvalPlus~\cite{liu2024evalplus}, focus on evaluating the translation of a function. \textbf{File-level} code translation benchmarks which include CodeNet~\cite{puri2021codenet}, Avatar~\cite{ahmad2021avatar}, CodeScope~\cite{yan2023codescope} and CodeTransOcean~\cite{yan2023codetransocean} refer to evaluating the translation of a complete program file.
+Specifically, \textbf{snippet-level} code translation benchmarks, such as CoST~\cite{Zhu2022CoST}, XLCost~\cite{zhu2022xlcost}, typically focus on evaluating the translation of program segments located between two consecutive code comments. \textbf{Function-level} code translation benchmarks, such as TransCoder-test~\cite{lachaux2020transcoder}, CodeXGLUE~\cite{lu2021codexglue} and HumanEval-X~\cite{humanevalx}, focus on evaluating the translation of a function. \textbf{File-level} code translation benchmarks which include CodeNet~\cite{puri2021codenet}, Avatar~\cite{ahmad2021avatar}, CodeScope~\cite{yan2023codescope} and CodeTransOcean~\cite{yan2023codetransocean} refer to evaluating the translation of a complete program file.
 However, these fine-grained code translation benchmarks may not meet the demands of real development scenarios, which require the translation of entire repositories.
 Recently, Pan et al.~\cite{pan2024lost} manually study two open-source repositories (Apache Commons CLI~\cite{apachecommonscli} and Python Click~\cite{click}), and find that current LLMs struggle to perform code translation for entire repositories.
-Although this work has conducted preliminary research on repository-level code translation, we identify the following problems: \begin{itemize}[left=2pt] \item \textbf{Problem 1: Limited Data Scale.} Current works lack enough repository samples to evaluate repository-level code translation.
-For instance, Pan et al.~\cite{pan2024lost} conduct their research on only two repository samples, which limits the representativeness. \item \textbf{Problem 2: Lack of Automated Test Suite.} Although Pan et al.~\cite{pan2024lost} manually inspect two repository translations, it is impractical to conduct manual inspections on large-scale datasets.
-Therefore, an automated test suite is needed to evaluate the performance of translators. \item \textbf{Problem 3: Ignoring the Resource Files.} A real-world code repository migration often requires the migration of corresponding resources in the repository as well.
-However, Pan et al.~\cite{pan2024lost} ignore resource files~\cite{pan2024lost}, which are commonly found in code repositories.
-Some resource files may interact with the program data flows during execution through I/O operations.
-Neglecting the handling of these resource files may result in translated code that is not functionally equivalent to the source code. \item \textbf{Problem 4: Ignoring the Configuration File.} The configuration file is often required for an entire repository.
-For example, a Java Maven~\cite{maven} repository requires a ``pom.xml'' file to manage repository configuration and dependencies.
-However, Pan et al.~\cite{pan2024lost} only consider the translation of functional code files, ignoring the generation of the corresponding configuration file.
+Although this work has conducted preliminary research on repository-level code translation, we identify the following problems: